-There are quite a few health benefits of emu oil including the elimination of inflammation, lower cholesterol levels, healthier skin, a respiratory boost, a stronger immune system, improvement of hair health, faster healing, protection from sunburn, higher energy levels, lower risk of diabetes, improved digestion and decreased stress levels, among others.
+There are quite a few health benefits of emu oil including the elimination of inflammation, lower cholesterol levels, healthier skin, a respiratory boost, a stronger immune system, improvement of hair health, faster healing, protection from sunburn, higher energy levels, improved digestion and decreased stress levels, among others.
 There are also a few side effects including potential skin irritation and gastrointestinal distress, as well as complications for pregnant women, in addition to the risk of low-quality emu oil or oil that contains additives.
 If you purchase this oil from a respectable source and adhere to the guidelines for consumption, there is a relatively low chance of experiencing any negative side effects.

 What is Emu Oil?

 Emu oil, as the name suggests, is derived from the emu – a flightless bird that is native to Australia.
 The oil itself is actually acquired through a multi-stage process where the adipose tissue (fat) on this bird’s back is rendered and refined into a potent oil.
 Taxonomically known as Dromaius novaehollandiae, this animal has been sought after for its valuable meat and oil for more than 30,000 years by the aboriginal people of Australia, but the animal (and its oil) has recently become more popular in other parts of the world.
 The impressive medicinal applications of this oil come from its rich supply of fats – more than 70% of the oil is made up of unsaturated fatty acids.
 This includes high levels of oleic acid, linoleic acid, and linolenic acid, as well as vitamin A and a range of other carotenoids and polyphenolic compounds, all of which have a notable effect on human health.